rosiebailey/Putnam_Lab_Notebook_RB/_posts/2021-05-24-20210524_Water_Quality_Protocols.md

 8. Press the power button to turn the probe off and complete the after-use process.
 [See above](#After-Use-Notes).

 # Temperature
-*Note: Temperature probe can and should be stored completely dry*
+*Note: Temperature probe can and should be stored completely dry.*
 1. The temperature probe - Traceable 4000 Thermometer S/N 170318187 is near the microscope.
 2. Wipe off the metal portion of the probe with DI water using a kimwipe
 3. Press the "ON/OFF" button (top left) to turn the probe on.